poviolabs/PovioKit/PovioKit/Classes/Utilities/Broadcast/README.md

 ## Example

-In iOS, we often use `Delegate` pattern to delegate some responsibilites, or to notify objects of some events.
-But sometimes we don't want to limit ourselves to only one lister.
+In iOS, we often use the `delegate` pattern to delegate some responsibilites, or to notify objects of some events.
+But sometimes we don't want to limit ourselves to only one listener.
 Let's see an example of this in action:

 ```Swift
 protocol AppEventObserver {